The Walt Disney (NYSE:DIS) Price Target Raised to $219.00 at Wells Fargo & Company

-The Walt Disney (NYSE:DIS) had its price target boosted by Wells Fargo & Company from $201.00 to $219.00 in a research report sent to investors on Tuesday, The Fly reports.
-They currently have an overweight rating on the entertainment giant’s stock.
+The Walt Disney (NYSE:DIS) had its price target upped by equities research analysts at Wells Fargo & Company from $201.00 to $219.00 in a research note issued to investors on Monday, Benzinga reports.
+The firm currently has an “overweight” rating on the entertainment giant’s stock.
+Wells Fargo & Company‘s target price indicates a potential upside of 19.66% from the stock’s current price.

-Several other research firms have also commented on DIS.
-Truist lifted their price objective on shares of The Walt Disney from $195.00 to $205.00 and gave the stock a buy rating in a research note on Friday, April 16th.
-KeyCorp boosted their target price on shares of The Walt Disney from $182.00 to $225.00 and gave the company an overweight rating in a research note on Friday, February 12th.
-Argus boosted their target price on shares of The Walt Disney from $200.00 to $225.00 and gave the company a buy rating in a research note on Wednesday, February 17th.
-Sanford C. Bernstein reaffirmed a neutral rating and issued a $167.00 price objective on shares of The Walt Disney in a research note on Monday.
-Finally, Rosenblatt Securities upped their price objective on shares of The Walt Disney from $210.00 to $220.00 and gave the stock a buy rating in a research note on Friday, February 12th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and twenty-two have issued a buy rating to the company.
-The company presently has a consensus rating of Buy and an average target price of $191.69.
+DIS has been the subject of a number of other reports.
+Evercore ISI boosted their price objective on The Walt Disney from $200.00 to $210.00 in a research report on Friday, February 12th.
+Citigroup boosted their price objective on The Walt Disney from $205.00 to $230.00 and gave the company a “buy” rating in a research note on Wednesday, March 3rd.
+Bank of America reiterated a “buy” rating and issued a $223.00 price objective on shares of The Walt Disney in a research note on Friday, February 12th.
+Moffett Nathanson boosted their price objective on The Walt Disney from $160.00 to $180.00 in a research note on Friday, January 15th.
+Finally, Argus boosted their target price on The Walt Disney from $200.00 to $225.00 and gave the company a “buy” rating in a report on Wednesday, February 17th.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and twenty-two have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average target price of $191.69.

 About The Walt Disney